newsdev/ai2html/index.md

 ## Limitations

-- Text that has been rotated or skewed is not converted into html, but rather rendered onto the image. *We’re hoping to have a fix for this soon.*
 - Because numbers get rounded to whole pixels by the web page when formatting text and positioning elements, the html version of a graphic will not line up exactly with its Illustrator version.
 Rounding differences are particularly compounded if you have blocks of text that span many lines and have fractional leading in Illustrator.
 - The script currently only sets one style per paragraph, so custom styled words or characters within a paragraph are ignored.
 Each paragraph’s style is determined by the middle character in the paragraph.
 - The script assumes that text always goes above the art.